PallaviZoting/calculator-behavior/Division.md

  And I press "equals"
  Then I see the "Divided Number" as the result

-Scenario: Interleaving of multiple operators
+Scenario: Interleaving of different operators
  Given The calculator is on
  When I type in "number 1"
  And I press "Divide"